 |Map of Imperial Rome and Suburbs|

-One of the charts from that article is below.
+Some of the data from that article is below.
 The Romans are there in the middle.
-What you can see is that there are fairly low levels of lead in the earlier periods in Britain (Neolithic to Iron Age) and in the post-fall of the Roman Empire (5th-7th c AD).
+What you can see is that there are fairly low levels of lead in the pre-Roman periods in Britain (Neolithic, Bronze Age, Iron Age) and the levels are lower in the post-fall of the Roman Empire (after 5th c AD).
 So what do those numbers mean on a scale of Normal to Lead Poisoned?
 Well, the modern recommendation by the World Health Organization and the Centers for Disease Control is that children should not have more than 1 mg/kg of lead in their bones (or 10 ug/dL measured in blood).
-Back to the chart, and no one in the Neolithic is getting poisoned.
-By the Iron Age, some people are above that level.
-The Imperial period is pretty special - we've got people with lead levels up to 30 mg/kg, which is 30 times higher than modern recommendations!
-In fact, this level is three times higher than the level the WHO considers "very severe lead poisoning."
+Back to the chart, where I've inserted a bright orange line at 1 mg/kg, and no one in the pre-Roman period is getting poisoned.
+The Imperial period is pretty special - we've got a person with lead levels over 20 mg/kg, which is 20 times higher than modern recommendations!
+In fact, this level is two times higher than the level the WHO considers "very severe lead poisoning."

 Did lead poisoning cause the fall of the Roman Empire?
 Probably not.
 Yes, there was increased lead production in the Roman Empire, which we know from histories, ecological sources (like ice cores from Greenland and peat bogs in Europe), artifacts, and now skeletons.
 But the data - few as they are - simply don't support a conclusion of high lead concentration in the entire population.
 More research of this sort is needed, of course, to examine the potential effects that anthropogenic lead had on the population of Rome and the Empire.
 Fortunately, more will be forthcoming from Gabii as I start biochemical analyses of those skeletons this year, so stay tuned!